If a company thinks its stock price is too high or too low, it can consider a stock split. There are two types of stock splits: forward and reverse.

 Step 4: confirm the same overall value

-In conclusion, stock splits and dividends change the number of outstanding shares but don’t result in shareholders gaining or losing overall value.
-Both accomplish the same thing (manipulating the price upward or downward), but some differences exist.
+In conclusion, stock splits and stock dividends change the number of outstanding shares but do not cause shareholders to gain or lose overall value.
+Both can move the price per share up or down, but there are differences.

 Sign up for free to take 8 quiz questions on this topic